jckleiner/learning-and-notes/linux/README.md

-## Sudoers File and the sudo group
+## Sudoers File and the sudo group - disable password promt when using sudo
+  * TLDR: Make changes to `/etc/sudoers.d` and NOT to `/etc/sudoers` itself.
+See below for more information.

 Adding a user to the `sudo` group gives them sudo privileges because it is defined in the sudoers file `/etc/sudoers` (Ubuntu).
 But the user will still be asked for a password before he can execute the command with sudo privileges.
 Use `sudo visudo` and add this line: `YOUR_USERNAME_HERE ALL=(ALL) NOPASSWD: ALL`.
 This way the user won't have to enter a password when using sudo.